ibexa/documentation-developer/docs/tutorials/extending_admin_ui/6_adding_a_custom_tag.md

     If you cannot see the results, clear the cache and reload the application.

 At this point you can go to the Back Office and start editing any Content with a RichText Field (e.g. a Folder or an Article).
 When you edit the Field, you can see the new tag appear in the elements menu.
-Add it and provide a YouTube embed address.
+Add it and provide a YouTube embed address (obtained through the "Share" link on YouTube).
 A player with the video will appear.

 ![Example of a Youtube custom tag](img/custom_tag.png "Previewing a Content item with a Youtube custom tag")